What Is It?

 Oats and Walnuts

+Greens are an indispensable part of a natural diet for male pattern baldness.
 Spinach, kale, collards, and other similar leafy greens are packed with nutrients like vitamin A, vitamin C, iron, and more that help fight hair loss.
 Carrots are a great source of vitamin A too, which is excellent for nourishing the scalp.
 If you’re particularly low on zinc, add some prunes into your diet to replenish your reserves.

 Fishes like salmon, tuna, shrimp, seabass, and mackerel are rich in essential fatty acids like omega-3.
 They’re also a great source of protein and vitamins B and D and should be a part of your diet to fight androgenetic alopecia.

 This question haunts most men who can’t narrow down the guilty party behind all their hair loss.
 As always, the best person to answer this question is a qualified doctor; however, it doesn’t hurt to stay informed about the common causes of hair loss.
 It’s worth remembering that not all hair fall is synonymous with alopecia, and self-diagnosing can do more harm than good.